 nopCommerce and Magento have a lot in common.
 Both platforms have extensive functionality and are made to fit businesses of any size, and are especially good for medium and large stores.
 Magento has two options: Community Edition and Enterprise Edition.
 The community edition is very similar to nopCommerce, it is also open source and free.
 Enterprise edition is a paid option and has its differentiators.
 Below is the more detailed comparison of the solutions.

-nopCommerce is open source and free.
+nopCommerce is an open-source and free enterprise-level eCommerce platform.
 Magento, as mentioned above, offers two ways to go: free open source Community Edition and a paid version, Magento Enterprise.
 Speaking of Magento Enterprise pricing, it should be mentioned that the product has two main versions, Magento 1 and Magento 2.
 The pricing model differs greatly between them.
 Magento 1 is based on Per-Server model, Magento 2 has been changed to a Revenue Model.
 The license for Magento 1 would start at $18.000 per year, for Magento 2 at $22.000 and might go up to $75.000.

 Free solutions, nopCommerce, and Magento Community Edition, don’t suppose any subscription fees, however, will still require some expenditures, such as hosting, and possibly some extensions which are not available out of the box.
 At the same time, purchasing additional plugins most likely will still cost less than the Enterprise Edition license.

 Besides, each of the solutions would require customization.
 The price would depend on your requirements and your/your team’s skills.

 Both nopCommerce and Magento are full of features.
 Both platforms offer basic store functionality such as product and catalog management, SEO features, inbuilt analytics and even multi-store and multi-vendor features.
 They have various payment and shipping integrations available out of the box./p>